 Table 4 shows the frequency distribution of the marketing efficiency indices.
 The maximum marketing efficiency index was 166.01 and the minimum marketing efficiency index was found to be -1.
 The pig farmers with a negative marketing efficiency index incurred more marketing costs as compared to the value of goods sold.
 Increased marketing costs could be due to high transportation costs caused by distanced pig markets and less number of pigs raised.
 The results on marketing efficiency frequency distribution are presented in table 4 below.

 Table 4.

-Marketing efficiency frequency Distribution
+Marketing Efficiency Frequency Distribution